Beta Testing Awards Program - Care Hub

 • Requirements: Continued engagement and iterative feedback

-Phase 3: Mobile Optimization (November 2025)
+Phase 3: Tablet and Mobile Optimization (January 6-15, 2026)

 • Focus: Responsive design and mobile browser testing